ljfranklin/terraform-resource/README.md

   > **Note:** You must also set `put.get_params.action` to `destroy` to ensure the task succeeds.
 This is a temporary workaround until Concourse adds support for `delete` as a first-class operation.
 See [this issue](https://github.com/concourse/concourse/issues/362) for more details.

-* `plugin_dir`: *Optional.* The path (relative to your `terraform_source`) of the directory containing any third-party terraform plugins you wish to install.
-See [https://www.terraform.io/docs/configuration/providers.html#third-party-plugins](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) for more information.
-NOTE: the terraform CLI *will not* fetch plugins automatically if this is flag is provided.
-Therefore you must ensure that all required plugins are placed in this directory if you use this flag, whether they are third-party or not.
-The standard Hashicorp plugins can be found at https://releases.hashicorp.com/.
+* `plugin_dir`: *Optional.* The path (relative to your `terraform_source`) of the directory containing plugin binaries.
+This overrides the default plugin directory and Terraform will not automatically fetch built-in plugins if this option is used.
+To preserve the automatic fetching of plugins, omit `plugin_dir` and place third-party plugins in `${terraform_source}/terraform.d/plugins`.
+See https://www.terraform.io/docs/configuration/providers.html#third-party-plugins for more information.

 #### Put Example